NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 ---
 **NOTE**

-The _RapidsShuffleManager_ is a beta feature!
+The _RAPIDS Shuffle Manager_ is a beta feature!

 ---

-The _RapidsShuffleManager_ is an implementation of the `ShuffleManager` interface in Apache Spark that allows custom mechanisms to exchange shuffle data.

-The _RapidsShuffleManager_ has two components: a spillable cache, and a transport that can utilize _Remote Direct Memory Access (RDMA)_ and high-bandwidth transfers within a node that has multiple GPUs.
+The _RAPIDS Shuffle Manager_ is an implementation of the `ShuffleManager` interface in Apache Spark that allows custom mechanisms to exchange shuffle data.
+It has two components: a spillable cache, and a transport that can utilize _Remote Direct Memory Access (RDMA)_ and high-bandwidth transfers within a node that has multiple GPUs.
 This is possible because the plugin utilizes [Unified Communication X (UCX)](https://www.openucx.org/) as its transport.

 - **Spillable cache**: This store keeps GPU data close by where it was produced in device memory,